 A key component of cybersecurity is properly training team members on their role in protecting the organization from a potential breach.
 Watch Jon Heath as he describes the key components of a well-structured cybersecurity training program.

-Round and round it goes.
-Where it stops—and the cybersecurity attack starts—nobody knows.
 For most business owners and executives, cybersecurity can feel like a game of roulette.
-Who knows where that spinning ball will fall?
+No one is ever quite sure when an attack could occur.
 In reality, the sources of cyberattacks are sometimes more predictable than many might think.
-Here is one rule of thumb [...]
+Here is one rule of thumb on which business leaders can rely: Their most vulnerable cybersecurity [...]

 Cybersecurity threats exploit the increased complexity and connectivity of critical infrastructure systems to gain access to digital assets.
 CRI’s cybersecurity assessment is based on the National Institute of Standards in Technology (NIST) Cybersecurity Framework – a living document, which includes three parts.
 Framework Core (Core): This common set of activities, outcomes and references used across [...]